MicrosoftDocs/win32/desktop-src/Msi/merging-databases.md

 ---
-Description: 'You can use the installer to add the information in one database into another database by performing a merge.' ms.assetid: 'c53ef3d2-b3dc-4cd1-bd98-a856a223917f'
+Description: You can use the installer to add the information in one database into another database by performing a merge. ms.assetid: c53ef3d2-b3dc-4cd1-bd98-a856a223917f
 title: Merging Databases
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Merging Databases